Swing Door (train): 113M & 156M, Jolimont Workshops yard pilots

 When 113M was painted into the new livery, the destination board was altered to read "Petronius 210", because staff apparently thought that the new livery represented an "illusion of progress".
+The motor worked with guard's van 31ZD when necessary, because that was fitted with both screw and automatic knuckle couplers at each end and so provided a transition to other types of rolling stock when required.
+According to Newsrail, 156M did not require the transition coupler.
+Photos show both 113M and 156M with combined screw and automatic couplers at the leading end.

 Both vehicles have been preserved and are stored at Newport Workshops awaiting restoration.

 Driving trailers – ACD, BCD, D

 As part of the Swing Door conversion project, a fleet of driving-trailer carriages were constructed.